NovatecConsulting/opentelemetry-training/tutorial/content/labs/telemetry_pipelines/collector/_index.md

 ### How to perform the exercise
 * You need to either start the [repository](https://github.com/NovatecConsulting/opentelemetry-training/) with Codespaces, Gitpod or clone the repository with git and run it locally with dev containers or docker compose
-* Initial directory: `labs/collector/initial`
+* Initial directory: `exercises/collector/initial`
-* Solution directory: `labs/collector/solution`
+* Solution directory: `exercises/collector/solution`
-* Source code: `labs/collector/initial/src`
+* Source code: `exercises/collector/initial/src`
 * How to run the application either:
   * Run the task for the application: `Run collector initial application` (runs the Python application) and `Run collector initial` (runs the OpenTelemetry Collector in a Docker Container)
   * Run the application with Terminal commands `python3 src/app.py` (runs the Python application) and `docker compose up -d` (runs the OpenTelemetry Collector and the echo server in Docker Containers)

 ### Why do we need Collectors?

-Over the previous labs, we have seen how OpenTelemetry's SDK implements the instrumentation which produces the telemetry data.
+Over the previous exercises, we have seen how OpenTelemetry's SDK implements the instrumentation which produces the telemetry data.
 We also configured a basic pipeline to export the generated telemetry directly from the SDK.
 The *Collector* is a key component of OpenTelemetry to manage how telemetry is processed and forwarded.
 At this point you might ask yourself: How are these capabilities different from the SDK?